History of the Soviet Union (1927–1953): Great Purge

 The "Great Purge" swept the Soviet Union in 1937.
 It was widely known as the "Yezhovschina", the "Reign of Yezhov".
 The rate of arrests was staggering.
-In the armed forces alone, 34,000 officers were purged including many at the higher ranks.
+In the armed forces alone, 34,000 officers were purged, including many at the higher ranks.
 The entire Politburo and most of the Central Committee were purged, along with foreign communists who were living in the Soviet Union, and numerous intellectuals, bureaucrats, and factory managers.
 The total of people imprisoned or executed during the Yezhovschina numbered about two million.
 By 1938, the mass purges were starting to disrupt the country's infrastructure, and Stalin began winding them down.
 Yezhov was gradually relieved of power.
 Yezhov was relieved of all powers in 1939, then tried and executed in 1940.
 His successor as head of the NKVD (from 1938 to 1945) was Lavrentiy Beria, a Georgian friend of Stalin's.
 Arrests and executions continued into 1952, although nothing on the scale of the Yezhovschina ever happened again.

 During this period, the practice of mass arrest, torture, and imprisonment or execution without trial, of anyone suspected by the secret police of opposing Stalin's regime became commonplace.
 By the NKVD's own count, 681,692 people were shot during 1937–1938 alone, and hundreds of thousands of political prisoners were transported to Gulag work camps.

 The mass terror and purges were little known to the outside world, and some western intellectuals and fellow travellers continued to believe that the Soviets had created a successful alternative to a capitalist world.
 In 1936, the country adopted its first formal constitution, which only on paper granted freedom of speech, religion, and assembly.
+Scholars estimate the total death toll for the Great Purge (1936–1938), including fatalities attributed to prison conditions, to be roughly 700,000-1.2 million.

 In March 1939, the 18th congress of the Communist Party was held in Moscow.
 Most of the delegates present at the 17th congress in 1934 were gone, and Stalin was heavily praised by Litvinov and the western democracies criticized for failing to adopt the principles of "collective security" against Nazi Germany.